-In July 2011 Unicef and Marks & Spencer launched a partnership that will transform the lives of some of the world's poorest children.
+In July 2011 Unicef and Marks & Spencer launched a partnership to transform the lives of some of the world’s poorest children.

-Marks & Spencer are asking customers not to take a hanger home when they buy clothes and in return they will donate 50p for every £1 saved from hanger recycling to Unicef.
+Marks & Spencer asked customers not to take a hanger home when they buy clothes and in return they will donate 50p for every £1 saved from hanger recycling to Unicef.

-The aim is to raise at least £1.9million over the next three years.
-This will fund a critical new project in two locations in the Mymensingh and Dhaka regions of Bangladesh, providing the basics children need for a better future, such as clean water, education and healthcare.
+The money raised will fund a critical new project in two locations in the Mymensingh and Dhaka regions of Bangladesh, providing the basics children need for a better future, such as clean water, education and healthcare.

-"By simply leaving their hangers at the tills our customers are helping us, helping Unicef and helping some of the world’s poorest children", says Marc Bolland, Chief Executive Officer of Marks & Spencer.
+“By simply leaving their hangers at the tills our customers are helping us, helping Unicef and helping some of the world’s poorest children”, said Marc Bolland, Chief Executive Officer of Marks & Spencer.

 “Just one box of hangers can provide a child with clean water for a fortnight.
 We are very proud of our Unicef partnership and believe it can make a big difference to families and communities in Bangladesh, a country we have a large presence in with a regional office and 38 supplier factories.”

-Unicef Ambassador and TV presenter Cat Deeley is supporting the initiative.
-"There are countries where children live without access to running water, education or healthcare", she says.
+Unicef ambassador and TV presenter Cat Deeley supported the initiative.
+“There are countries where children live without access to running water, education or healthcare,” Cat said.